-Situated far from the Metro & tourist crowds, the Palácio dos Marqueses de Fronteira has to be one of the best-kept secrets of Lisbon.
+Situated far from the Metro & far from tourist crowds, the Palácio dos Marqueses de Fronteira has to be one of the best-kept secrets of Lisbon.
 Heck, it’s taken me 20 years to get around to visit it!
-Built in the 1670s, this hunting estate survived the 1755 earthquake & became the main residence of the Mascarenhas family since then.
+Built in the 1670s, this hunting estate survived the 1755 earthquake & then became the main residence of the Mascarenhas family.

 Views from above the reflecting pool are spectacular with copper tile work & busts of every Portuguese king… except for those 60 years of Spanish kings!
 Benches make for romantic moments:

 Rear gardens can be accessed after the guided tour finishes.
 Another balcony contains large tile panels of the arts (like Poesia) as well as statues of related gods & goddesses (like Apollo):

 Step inside the cool room, covered in stones & shells, & feel its natural air-conditioning.
 Recessed with a constant flow of water, the temperature remains low even on the hottest of days:

 The tour ends at a chapel with its small but elaborate Baroque altar:

 Currently the palace is headquarters for a private foundation & is also available for receptions… we saw an English couple going over wedding plans while waiting for our guided visit to begin.
 With so much of Lisbon overrun with tourists these days, a walk out to this country estate is a great escape!